cesarservin/pairing-optimization/docs/index.md

 ## Result ✅
-This will generate a report that shows the number of assortments/kits/bundles/sets that can be generated, as well as the maximum amoutn of continous combinations.
+This will generate a report that shows the number of assortments/kits/bundles/sets that can be generated, as well as the maximum amounts of continous combinations.

 Directory Structure
 ==============